The Most Frequent Questions

 How will plants be shipped?

-Most are shipped UPS-Ground, which takes 2 to 3 days to arrive to most continental US destinations.
+Most are shipped UPS-Ground or FedEx Ground, which takes 2 to 3 days to arrive to most continental US destinations.
 Shipments to the west coast may take an additional day or two.

 If an email address is provided, the shipment tracking number will be included in the email confirmation sent at shipment.